vr00n/NYC-LocalGeo-CrossWalk/README.md

 **How was this done?**

-I combined all the shapefiles from NYC.gov's [Political and Administrative Districts - Download and Metadata](https://www1.nyc.gov/site/planning/data-maps/open-data/districts-download-metadata.page) using QGIS's "Join attributes by location" and performing an Interesection operation.
+I combined all the shapefiles from NYC.gov's [Political and Administrative Districts - Download and Metadata](https://www1.nyc.gov/site/planning/data-maps/open-data/districts-download-metadata.page) (only used the Clipped to Shoreline shapefiles) using QGIS's "Join attributes by location" and then performing an Interesection operation on each shapefile.

 The result was an attribute table that works as a relationship file to connect all the intersecting geographies.
+Shape Area and Lengths were removed from the resulting attribute table.

 Here is a similar relationship file visualized for US Census Data: